Below are just a few things to consider when making your

 sure that plugs plugged into outlets and/or extension cords are

 plugged in safely.
-Always have one or more a fire extinguisher handy during the
+Always have one or more fire extinguishers handy during the

 holidays just in case.